yt-project/yt/doc/source/analyzing/fields.rst

 There is a third, borderline class of field in yt, as well.
 This is the "alias" type, where a field on disk (for example, (frontend, ``Density``)) is aliased into an internal yt-name (for example, (``gas``, ``density``)).
 The aliasing process allows universally-defined derived fields to take advantage of internal names, and it also provides an easy way to address what units something should be returned in.
-If an aliased field is requested (and aliased fields will always be lowercase, with underscores separating words) it will be returned in CGS units (future versions will enable global defaults to be set for MKS and other unit systems), whereas if the frontend-specific field is requested, it will not undergo any unit conversions from its natural units.
+If an aliased field is requested (and aliased fields will always be lowercase, with underscores separating words) it will be returned in the units specified by the unit system of the database (see :ref:`unit_systems` for a guide to using the different unit systems in yt), whereas if the frontend-specific field is requested, it will not undergo any unit conversions from its natural units.
 (This rule is occasionally violated for fields which are mesh-dependent, specifically particle masses in some cosmology codes.)

 .. _known-field-types: